KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/Output_Process/VTK_Output_Process.md

 Selects the amout of `output_control_type`'s that need to happend before printing.
 (Ex 1 step, or 2.0 times)

 ##### `output_sub_model_parts`
-If set to `true`, will print the diefferent sub_modelparts as diferent outputs.
+If set to `true`, will print the diefferent sub_modelparts as different outputs.
 If set to `false`, will print as a unified modelpart.

 ##### `output_path`
 Path where the files will be written